meeday/The-Music-App/README.md

 The main API, used to retrieve artist info and to fill out the search result pages

+##### Seatgeeks API

+Used to retreive upcoming shows and concerts related to the artist

+### CSS Framework

+Materialize css is used for most of the styling with some custom css to support it

 ## Features

 ### Track Search